 The fair value of the Company's credit default swaps is determined using industry valuation models, broker bid indications or internal pricing valuation techniques.
-The fair value of these credit default swaps can change based on a variety of factors including changes in credit spreads, default and recovery rates, reinsurance losses, the correlation of credit risk between the referenced credit and the counterparty, and market rate inputs such as interest rates.
-At December 31, 2023, the Company had outstanding credit default swaps of \$1.5 billion in notional positions to hedge credit risk and \$22.1 million in notional positions to assume credit risk, denominated in U.S. dollars (2022 - \$953.4 million and \$13.1 million, respectively).
+The fair value of these credit default swaps can change based on a variety of factors including changes in credit spreads, default rates and recovery rates, the correlation of credit risk between the referenced credit and the counterparty, and market rate inputs such as interest rates.
+At December 31, 2024, the Company had outstanding credit default swaps of \$1.4 billion in notional positions to protect the investment portfolio against increasing credit risk and \$Nil in notional positions to assume credit risk, denominated in U.S. dollars (2023 - \$1.5 billion and \$22.1 million, respectively).